Samruddhi17/Samruddhi17.github.io/docs/data.md

     - tag: Node
 ```

-## skills-frameworks.yml
+## skills-technology.yml

-* `name`: Name of your framework
+* `name`: Name of your technology
-* `weight`: Describes how good you know the framework - values from 1 up to 5
+* `weight`: Describes how good you know the technology - values from 1 up to 5

-Example of a framework:
+Example of a technology:

 ```yml
 - name: Jekyll